Baku Olympic Stadium: Events

 The stadium hosted athletics and the opening and closing ceremonies during 2015 European Games.

 Baku Olympic Stadium hosted the 2024 United Nations Climate Change Conference (COP29) from 11 to 24 November 2024.

 In 2016, opening match of UEFA European Under-17 Championship also took place here.

 In 2017 Baku Olympic Stadium became one of the home stadiums for Qarabag FK.
 Thus, Qarabağ FK played UEFA Champions League group stage matches in the 2017–18 UEFA Champions League at the stadium, group stage matches of the 2018–19 UEFA Europa League, and a first group stage match of 2021–22 UEFA Europa Conference League against FC Basel.

 The stadium hosted the 2019 UEFA Europa League Final on 29 May 2019.

 On 2 September 2023, Imagine Dragons took the stage at Baku Olympic Stadium for the first time.
 The concert was part of the Mercury World Tour.

 From 11 to 24 November 2024, Baku Olympic Stadium hosted the 2024 United Nations Climate Change Conference (COP29).

+Azerbaijan national football team matches

+The following national team matches were held in the stadium.